Community & Cultural Services Division

 An enabling act creating public cemeteries was adopted in 1909.
 The purpose of the act was to assure that California cemeteries would be cared for in a dignified and respectful manner.
 Today, over 256 communities are served by public cemetery districts throughout California, including the ten districts within the County of Riverside.
 The Perris Valley Cemetery District was created in 1927.
 In January of 2002 the Riverside County Board of Supervisors became trustees.
 With the Board of Supervisors as trustees the district became a dependent special district.

 The Riverside County Library System (RCLS) is a network of 36 libraries, two bookmobiles, and a city museum.
 The network provides services to over one million people across the county.
-During Fiscal Year 2015-2016, RCLS logged over four million visitors, including more than 500,000 computer sessions and over 2.7 million items borrowed from the collection.
-We issued over 47,000 library cards to new customers.
-We were joined by more than 7,700 volunteers who donate over 47,000 hours.
+During fiscal year 2017-2018, RCLS logged over 3.2 million visitors, and loaned more than 2.4 million items out of the RCLS collection that contains 1,337,332 items.
+Visitors also logged more than 386,000 computer sessions.
+We issued over 41,000 library cards to new customers which increased the total amount of library card holders to 665,128.
+More than 8,900 Library patrons also took advantage of the resources offered at our two Bookmobiles which service the Western Riverside County and the Coachella Valley.
+We were joined by more than 13,000 volunteers donating over 49,000 dedicated hours.